top of page

 The Shape the Future Leaders Coalition group photo

-The Coalition's mission is to advance the use and understanding of ethical AI in education, and our priority areas include:
+The Coalition's mission is to advance the use and understanding of ethical AI in education.
+It will focus on seven key areas for inquiry and research:

 Who we do it for